Vasar007/RoboticsSystem/CODESTYLE.md

 - Notice an indentation between "//" and beginning of the comment
 - No words on open and close line multiline comment (doesn't work with code blocks comments)!
 - It's prefered to write the comments in places hard to understand
-- Please use docs comments for functions, class-methods and class-members
+- Please use docs comments (doxygen style) for functions, class-methods and class-members
 ```C++
 class World
 {